This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Museums at the National Mall

-It would be tough to fit 11 museums into one day, so returning to the Smithsonian museums around the National Mall for a second day can be a great option.
+It would be tough to fit 11 museums into one day, so returning to the Smithsonian museums around the National Mall for a second day is a great option.
 You can get timed tickets or walk up.

 Time Estimate: Set your own pace.
-It is easy to spend 1 or more hours at each museum.
+It’s easy to spend 1 or more hours at each museum.

 Exploring Washington DC: Final Thoughts